 1) Remember you can and you will still marry the love of your life!
-Postponing it doesn’t mean it’s cancelled!
+Postponing your wedding doesn’t mean it’s cancelled!

 2) Feel what you need to feel!
 Go through the motions but don’t panic.
 Take your time and talk it all through with your partner, unless your wedding is tomorrow you don’t need to panic.

-3) Unfortunately, this is no longer something us and the world can avoid, check through your contracts with all your wedding suppliers and look at the date you need to have made a decision by.
+3) Unfortunately, this is no longer something us and the world can avoid.
+Check through your contracts with all your wedding suppliers.
+Look at the date you need to have made a decision by.
 I’d absolutely hate for you to lose money because you made your decision too late.

-4) Don’t feel guilty for postponing it, guests aren’t going to be disappointed in you, they’re disappointed FOR you!!
+4) Don’t feel guilty about postponing your wedding.
+Guests aren’t going to be disappointed in you, they’re disappointed FOR you!!
 We are literally in a global pandemic.
 Aunt Karen twice removed can sit the fuck down about losing her hotel deposit or having to pay a little extra to change the dates!

-6) And here’s a little advice if you do need to rearrange, on the original ‘big day’ you can still celebrate through technology – Skype all your family, get some wine, do some speeches, even have a makeshift ceremony.
-Put on your wedding playlist and dance around your living room because you’ll get to look back on it and maybe even thank covid-19 for letting you make even more amazing memories.
+6) And here’s a little advice if you do need to rearrange your wedding, on the original ‘big day’ you can still celebrate through technology – Skype all your family, get some wine, do some speeches, even have a makeshift ceremony.
+Put on your wedding playlist and dance around your living room because you’ll get to look back on it and maybe even thank COVID-19 for letting you make even more amazing memories.

 But in all seriousness, this isn’t an apocalypse, so stop hoarding loo roll and pasta.
 I’d really hate it if we were all known for the generation who hoarded loo roll.